carolelola/emuser/README.md

 ***

 ## Objective
-**To obtain the valuable training necessary to work as a developer in a challenging setting whereby I could work towards alleviating some of the challenges faced by the LGBTQ community**
+**To obtain the training necessary to work as a developer in a challenging setting wherein I could help alleviate some of the challenges faced by the LGBTQ community**

 ___
 ## Summary